Laci1953/HiTech-C-compiler-enhanced/README.md

 - OPTIM.COM
 - ZAS.COM

-The included files are built to be used on Z80 sytems provided with 128KB RAM or 512KB RAM modules hardware configuration.

 The resulting C toolset can be used on any available 128KB RAM / 512KB RAM Z80 hardware system configuration:

 - RC2014 provided with SC108, SC114, SC118, SC150, SC152 or the Phillip Stevens memory module, or the 512KB RAM + 512KB ROM module, or